MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/dev-guidelines-copilot-agents.md

 ---
-title: Development guidelines for Copilot Extensions
+title: Development guidelines for Copilot agents
-description: Learn how to optimize the Copilot extensions with these development guidelines to create and upgrade Copilots ms.topic: how-to
+description: Learn how to optimize the Copilot agents with these development guidelines to create and upgrade Copilots ms.topic: how-to
 author: v-preethah
 ms.author: surbhigupta